What is HDL?

 It’s best to talk to your healthcare provider for advice tailored to your specific needs and any medical conditions you might have.
 In general, certain lifestyle changes can help improve your HDL level.
 These include:

-• Following a heart-healthy diet.
+• Eating heart-healthy foods.
 Research supports the Mediterranean Diet as a way to improve your overall heart health, including your cholesterol numbers.
-With this diet, you’ll eat lots of fruits and veggies, legumes (beans and lentils) and whole grains.
-This diet also encourages you to eat foods rich in omega-3 fatty acids, which can raise your HDL cholesterol.
+This plan includes lots of fruits and veggies, legumes (beans and lentils) and whole grains.
+Foods rich in omega-3 fatty acids can raise your HDL cholesterol, too.

 A note from Cleveland Clinic

-Interpreting your cholesterol test results can be confusing.
+Making sense of your cholesterol test results can be confusing.
 There are many terms to learn, and it can be hard to remember which cholesterol is “good” or “bad.”
 When it comes to HDL, remember “h” for “helpful.”
 HDL cholesterol is good because it helps move extra cholesterol out of your blood.
-Therefore, healthy levels of HDL can help lower your risk for heart disease.
+This is why healthy levels of HDL can help lower your risk for heart disease.
+If your HDL level isn’t where it should be, talk with your provider about ways to improve it.